MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxserver-getdeviceproviders.md

 ## -description

-The <b>IFaxServer::GetDeviceProviders</b> method creates a <a href="https://msdn.microsoft.com/6c1bd4dd-a2bb-4ae7-a719-ec4506065c41">IFaxDeviceProviders</a> interface, a collection of fax service providers (FSPs) that are currently registered with the fax service.
-You can use the <b>IFaxDeviceProviders</b> interface to enumerate the FSPs associated with a fax server and to create and access <a href="https://msdn.microsoft.com/91899618-9164-4db4-94d3-a971db9f1ca0">IFaxDeviceProvider</a> interfaces for them.
+The <b>GetDeviceProviders</b> method creates a <a href="https://msdn.microsoft.com/3abb80d7-fedf-469d-b17a-604ca78f4b8b">FaxDeviceProviders</a> object, a collection of fax service providers (FSPs) that are currently registered with the fax service.
+You can use the <b>FaxDeviceProviders</b> object to enumerate the FSPs associated with a fax server and to create and access <a href="https://msdn.microsoft.com/ef32eb3d-e158-4740-82f5-661d5eded88c">FaxDeviceProvider</a> objects for them.

 ## -parameters